apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 test-patch requires these installed components to execute:

-* A project with a supported build tool (ant, gradle, maven, ...)
 * git-based project (and git 1.7.3 or higher installed)
 * bash v3.2 or higher
 * GNU diff